-- When an s is encounted, mark corresponding interval as active in an active_interval_list - When an e is encountered, delete the interval in active_interval_list - All intervals in active_interval list are overlapping!
+- When an e is encountered, delete the interval in active interval list - All intervals simultaneously in active_interval list are overlapping!

 Sweep-and-prune algorithm

 - Now sorting is expensive: O(nlog n)

 - But, exploit frame-to-frame coherency!

 - The list is not expected to change much

 - Therefore, "resort" with bubble-sort, or